Home / Guides / Residential Cleaning

 6. Get general liability insurance and bonding

 Get a general liability policy ($500-$1,000/year) through Next Insurance or Simply Business.
-Add a surety bond ($100-$150/year) — this protects clients from theft and shows you're trustworthy.
+Add a surety bond ($100-$150/year).
+This protects clients from theft and shows you're trustworthy.
 Many clients will ask if you're bonded and insured before hiring you.

 Time: 30 minutes · Cost: $50 - $100/month